What is the difference between Commencement and Convocation?

 There are also ASU Special Interest Convocations for graduates who identify with particular groups.

-Commencement ceremonies are the official graduation events for the university open to all graduating students regardless of what school they are graduating from.
+ASU Commencement ceremonies are the official graduation events for the university open to all graduating students from any ASU department or school.

 During the University’s graduate commencement, President Crow confers degrees upon all ASU graduate students (master’s and doctoral candidates).
 Masters candidates will be hooded at Graduate Commencement but will not be called individually to cross the stage.
 Doctoral candidates will be hooded, have their names called and cross the stage individually to receive congratulations.